-Intercompany revenues mainly pertain to billings of IMI USA and IMI Japan to the Parent Company for recovery costs, billings for management salaries of key management personnel under IMI ROHQ and interest income from loans granted to PSi, IMI MX and CZ by the Parent Company.
+Intercompany revenues mainly pertain to billings of IMI USA and IMI Japan to the Parent Company for recovery costs and billings for management salaries of key management personnel under IMI ROHQ.

+Expenses incurred from related party transactions include interest expense of PSi, IMI MX and IMI CZ from loans granted by the Parent Company.